When the passion for creative writing and maths meet, wonderful things happen.

-We invite you to read the first issue here.
+We invite you to read the issues of the magazine.

 Avenor College is a member of Cambridge International Examinations (CIE) since 2015.